lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    The present simulation is made using the NVT ensemble, with a constant number of atom N, constant volume V, and constant (or at least imposed) temperature T.
+    So far, simulations were made using the NVT ensemble [constant number of atoms, N, constant volume V, and constant (or at least imposed) temperature T].

-    Run the same simulation in the NVE ensemble and extract the energy over time.
-Is the energy conserved over time (as usaully expected)?
+    Run a similar simulation in the NVE ensemble, and extract the total energy of the system over time.

+    Is the energy conserved over time?

 Do without the 'minimize' command
 ---------------------------------